-I am showing this film Aluna in my community because I believe it carries a powerful message for all of us non-aborigonal people; we, who over many generations, have become so detached and disconnected from the earth we are now complicit in its destruction.
+I showed the film Aluna in my community because I believe it carries a powerful message for all of us.
+We have become so detached and disconnected from the earth we are now complicit in its destruction.

-Intellectually we may understand this loss, but most of us avoid touching the place inside that feels that fragmentation.
+Intellectually we may understand this, but most of us avoid touching the emotional place inside that feels that fragmentation.
 It’s so painful we will do almost anything not to go there and so the consumption cycle turns, offering a temporary fix for what ails us.

-We stuff ourselves with food like substances full of toxins which make us sick, we hawk ourselves to the eye balls chasing the latest must have items, we try to satisfy a lack of self-worth through parading our lives on social media, a sad show-off society underpinned by increasing mental and physical health.
-If any of it worked we would be healthy, we would be happy and increasingly so many of us are not.
+We stuff ourselves with food like substances full of toxins which make us sick.
+Hawking ourselves to the eye balls we chase the latest must have items.
+Parading our lives on social media we try to bolster our self esteem in a sad show-off society underpinned by increasing mental and physical health.
+If any of it worked we would be healthy, we would be happy but increasingly we are not.

-I believe they and others like them are our guides, they can lead us back to reverence for this incredible place we live, our only home.
-They can help us see the damage we are doing and open a chink in us through which new understanding can enter and the reconnection begin.
+I believe they and others like them are our guides, they can lead us back to reverence for this incredible place we live.
+They can help us see the damage we are doing.
+Through them a chink can open in us through which new understanding can enter and the reconnection begin.

-Yes, it can be painful to open the wound in us, the place which hurts at what we do and have done but open it we must if we are to change.
-We cannot heal something we do not feel or see.
-When we shine a light on the wounded places, on the fears, the anger, the overwhelm, the sadness we no-longer have to try and numb it out.
+Yes, it can be painful to open this wound.
+It hurts to look at what we have done but we must if we are to change.
+We cannot heal what we cannot see and feel.
+When we shine a light on our wounds places we no-longer have to try and numb out.
 When we join together to honour this pain, to feel it and release it we regain energy for the task in hand.

 In my previous article, Do you apologise for the tears you shed?
 Don’t.
 I wrote about how important these feelings are, they call us to action and so to do the Kogi and many other indigenous people’s around the world.
 So let’s rise to this calling.